Home

 Any guitar you buy should be evaluated by a good guitar tech to make sure you are not making a mistake buying it.
 Take my word for it.
 I've made a few mistakes.

-Listen to them, a trip to the package carrier is worth it if they say something is seriously wrong.
+Listen to them, a trip to the package carrier or music store to return a bad guitar is worth it if they say something is seriously wrong.

 It doesn't happen very often but better to be safe and make sure it's right.
 If the problem is not your fault, most of the online guitar stores will pay postage.